-The Name Preset page is shown if a Custom Picture Mode is selected on the first wizard page, and is used to select which of the 5 available memory locations to use to store the custom mode settings, and to enter a custom name for the mode.
+The Name Preset page is shown if a Custom Picture Mode is selected on the first wizard page, which is used to select which of the available memory locations to use to store the custom mode settings, and to enter a custom name for the mode.

-There are 5 available memory locations which can be selected in this dialog.
+The available memory locations can be selected in this dialog.

 Choose a memory location containing a Custom Picture Mode setting.
 The settings for the selected location in this dialog will be overwritten in the next stage, so choose a Custom Picture Mode that is not currently needed.

-The Custom Picture mode will be created in whichever of the 5 Picture Modes that was selected when the wizard was started.
+The Custom Picture mode will be created in the Picture Mode that was selected when the wizard was started.